martin-coder/huffmyfile/README.md

 # huff-my-file
-A CLI Compression tool using Huffman Coding written in Golang
+A CLI compression tool using Huffman Coding written in Golang